 Use an n8n agency when the operational case is visible before anyone opens the workflow builder.
 The strongest candidates usually meet four conditions:

-• Volume: The task consumes at least 5-10 staff hours per week, slows revenue, or creates frequent customer-facing delays.
+• Volume: the task consumes meaningful time every week, slows revenue, or creates repeated customer-facing delays.

-• Repeatability: The process has known inputs, outputs, and exception types.
-If every case is unique, automation will create review work instead of removing it.
+• Repeatability: the process has known inputs, outputs, and exception types.
+If every case is unique, automation creates review work instead of removing it.

-• Accessible systems: The relevant data lives in tools with APIs, structured exports, inboxes, forms, databases, or documents that can be parsed reliably.
+• Accessible systems: the data lives in tools with APIs, structured exports, inboxes, forms, or documents that can be parsed reliably.

-• Clear ownership: One business owner can approve rules, define exceptions, and decide when the workflow is ready to move from pilot to production.
+• Clear ownership: one business owner can approve rules, define exceptions, and decide when the workflow is ready for production.

-Do not automate yet if the process is being redesigned, the source data is unreliable, or no one can explain what a correct output looks like.
-In those cases, the first project should be process cleanup, not AI automation.
+Do not automate yet if the process is still being redesigned, the source data is unreliable, or nobody can explain what a correct output looks like.
+In those cases, the first project should be process cleanup, not workflow automation.

 What an n8n Automation Agency Actually Does